-The safety control circuit essentially consists of three parts: a light-sensitive cell (flame sensor), a silicon-controlled rectifier (SRC), and the circuit breaker.
+The safety control circuit essentially consists of three parts: a light-sensitive cell (flame sensor), a trigger circuit, and a circuit breaker.
 The circuit breaker automatically trips if the flame fails, thereby causing the heater to shut down.
 (See figure 2.)

-The flame sensor is used to sense the presence of light due to the flame inside the combustion chamber.
+The flame sensing cell is used to sense the presence of light due to the flame inside the combustion chamber.
 It varies its electrical resistance in relation to light rays.
 When under the influence of light, the cell has very low resistance.
 The resistance is high when little or no light strikes the light-sensitive surface.
-The flame sensor's function is to control the trigger voltage of a silicon-controlled rectifier.
+The cells function is to control the voltage to energize the trigger circuit.

-The SCR acts as a voltage-operated switch.
-When the trigger voltage reaches a certain level, the SCR will conduct and allow a current to flow through the heating coil of the circuit breaker.
-When the voltage drops, such as when the flame sensor senses light and decreases its resistance, the SCR will turn off and block the flow of current.
+The trigger circuit contains an SCR which acts as a voltage-operated switch.
+When the voltage reaches a certain level, the gate of the SCR is tripped causing the SCR to conduct and allow a current to flow through the heating coil of the circuit breaker.
+When the voltage drops, such as when the sensing cell senses light and decreases in resistance, the SCR will turn off and block the flow of current.

 The circuit breaker is a thermally operated switch.
 Current flowing through the heating coil will cause it to heat.
-When a specific temperature of a bi-metal element is reached, the contacts of the breaker will open to interrupt the current flow to the motor and transformer.
+When a specific temperature of a bi-metal element is reached, the contacts of the breaker will open to interrupt the current flow to the motor and trnasformer.
 This action takes approximately 15 seconds at 70 degrees F. The breaker must be manually reset by pressing the red circuit breaker reset button.
 The flow of current through the heating coil is controlled by the action of the SCR.
 If ignition takes place before the breaker trips, the flow of current through the coil is virtually stopped, the heating action stops and the contacts remain closed, thus allowing current to continue to flow to the motor and transformer.

-The SCR and its circuit are mounted on top of the circuit breaker and is replaceable only as an assembly.
+The trigger circuit is mounted on top of the circuit breaker and may be replaced.

 A thermostat accessory (Model No. HA-1200) may be incorporated into the electrical circuit.
 The accessory can be set to any desired temperature between 30 degrees F. and 90 degrees F. When the temperature of the surrounding air reaches the present temperature, the thermostat contacts open to shut down the heater.
 When the air cools, the contacts close and the heater recycles.
-To shut down the heater when using the thermostat accessory, place the dial in the "NO HEAT" position.
+To shut down the heater when using the thermostat accessery, place the dial in the "NO HEAT" position.